-The following standards in addition to the standards in §52-15, General standards, and §52-16, Standards for all structures, apply, as indicated, in areas of special flood hazard to manufactured homes and to recreational vehicles which are located in areas of special flood hazard.
+The following standards in addition to the standards in § 52-15, General standards, and § 52-16, Specific Standards for all Structures, apply, as indicated, in areas of special Flood hazard to Recreational Vehicles which are located in areas of special Flood hazard.

-- (1) Recreational vehicles placed on sites within Zones A1-A30, AE and AH shall either: - (a) be on site fewer than 180 (one hundred eighty) consecutive days, - (b) be fully licensed and ready for highway use., or - (c) meet the requirements for manufactured homes in §52-19(2), (3), (4).
+- A. Recreational Vehicles placed on sites within Zones A1-A30, AE and AH shall : - (1) be on site fewer than one hundred eighty (180) consecutive days, and - (2) be fully licensed and ready for highway use.

-A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices and has no permanently attached additions.
+A Recreational Vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices and has no permanently attached additions.